 “all peoples on earth will be blessed through you” (v.
 4).

 This should make you and I take note.
-Whether we are Aryan, Dravidian, Tamil, Nepali, or even something else; no matter what our caste is; no matter what our religion, be it Hindu, Muslim, Jain, Sikh or Christian; no matter whether we are wealthy or poor, healthy or sick; educated or not – the ‘all peoples on earth’ has to include you, as well as me.
-The scope of this promise for a blessing includes everybody alive from back then until today – which means you.
+Whether we are Aryan, Dravidian, Tamil, Nepali, or even something else; no matter what our caste is; no matter what our religion, be it Hindu, Muslim, Jain, Sikh or Christian; no matter whether we are wealthy or poor, healthy or sick; educated or not – the ‘all peoples on earth’ has to include all of us.
+This promise for a blessing includes everybody alive from back then until today – which means you.
 How?
 When?
 What kind of blessing?
-This is not clearly stated just here but this is the birth of something that affects you as well me.
+This is not clearly stated just here but this is the birth of something that affects you and me.